Sara Curtis

-Sara Curtis (born 19 August 2006 in Savigliano) is an Italian competitive swimmer specializing in sprint freestyle and backstroke events.
+Sara Curtis (born 19 August 2006) is an Italian competitive swimmer specializing in sprint freestyle and backstroke events who is the long course world record holder in the 50 metre backstroke.
 At the 2022 World Junior Championships, she won silver medals in the 50-metre freestyle, 4×100-metre medley relay, and 4×100-metre mixed medley relay, a bronze medal in the 50-metre backstroke, and placed fourth in the 100-metre backstroke.
 At the 2022 European Junior Championships, she won a gold medal in the 4×100-metre freestyle relay and bronze medals in the 50-metre freestyle and the 4×100-metre medley relay.

 Background

-Curtis trains under the guidance of coach Thomas Maggiora with Team Dimensione Nuoto.
+Curtis was born on 19 August 2006 in Savigliano, in the province of Cuneo, to an Italian father and a Nigerian mother.
+She trains under the guidance of coach Thomas Maggiora with Team Dimensione Nuoto.